 Under the concept of “time travelers” Paradoxa was projected on the imposing Palazzo Eni building.
-Located in front of the lake Eur, and considered to be the third tallest building in Rome, Palazzo Eni housed on its facade a show that offered to all the spectators the immersion within an ontological paradox, having a temporary journey as its main topic.
+Located in front of the lake Eur, and considered to be the third tallest building in Rome, Palazzo Eni housed on its facade a show that offered all the spectators the immersion within an ontological paradox, having a temporary journey as its main topic.

 The ontological paradoxes are situations that occur when traveling among the present, past and future, generating contradictions.
 The paradox of predestination occurs when a time traveler gets trapped in a cycle of events that predestines him to continue traveling in that temporality.
 Human beings travel from the present to the future, to gather information and then make trips to the past modifying the time with the information that was collected.
 This will change people’s future due to past variations, thus creating a new time phase: Paradoxa.

 Moving through time has always been a fascinating topic.
 This video mapping is presented as a journey that allows us to see and experience different temporary moments, a cycle without beginning or end, where we are transported to the past, present, future and beyond.
 It shows us an uncertain future.
 The projection is divided into four different moments that repeats using different variations and enhanced with sound.
-The sound design is created by Unai Lazcano, who currently works with the renowned Spanish singer Rosalia on her world tour.
+The sound design is created by Unai Lazcano, who is currently working with the renowned Spanish singer Rosalia on her world tour.